jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 localed

-: Mangage and configure system locale and keyboard settings
+: Manage and configure system locale and keyboard settings

 hostnamed